 Around the same time, Google announced that they will no longer provide any 1:1 identity mechanism to their advertisers to replace third-party cookies.
 When Google announced over a year ago that they would get rid of third-party cookies, it was not clear whether they would replace it with a new mechanism or at least get behind industry initiatives like Unified ID.
 Now they finally have made a decision.

-eCommerce marketing success requires brands to get much better at advertising specific products that a consumer seeks or is likely to buy, along with any pricing or offer information specific to that product.
+Success in digital marketing, including eCommerce marketing, requires brands to get much better at advertising specific products that a consumer seeks or is likely to buy, along with any pricing or offer information specific to that product.

 This behooves the brand to personalize their advertising, email, and even website experience based on knowing who the individual consumer is and identifying the consumer at the individual level.
 The battle for consumer attention will be fought with data and identity.
 Yet, identity has become an embattled core technology with an uncertain future.